alexnham/bookingsystem/README.md

 1) SQL schema

-- The sql file given in the project must be locally hosted using something like mysql workbench
+- The sql file given in the project must be locally hosted
 - This will create a place to store the information
+- The file holding the sql information must be changed to allign to your computer settings

 2) VM arguments